gatsbyjs/gatsby/docs/docs/schema-inference.md

 #### Foreign Key reference (`___NODE`)

-If not a mapping field, it might instead end in `___NODE`, signifying that its value is an ID that is a foreign key reference to another node in redux.
+If not a mapping field, it might instead end in `___NODE`, signifying that its value is an ID that is a foreign key reference to another node in Redux.
 Check out the [Source Plugin Tutorial](/tutorial/source-plugin-tutorial/) for how this works from a user point of view.
 Behind the scenes, the field inference is handled by [`inferFromFieldName`](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/infer-graphql-type.js#L204).

 This is actually quite similar to the mapping case above.
 We remove the `___NODE` part of the field name.
 E.g. `author___NODE` would become `author`.
 Then, we find our `linkedNode`.
-I.e given the example value for `author` (which would be an ID), we find its actual node in redux.
+I.e given the example value for `author` (which would be an ID), we find its actual node in Redux.
 Then, we find its type in processed types by its `internal.type`.
 Note, that also like in mapping fields, we can define the `linkedField` too.
 This can be specified via `nodeFieldname___NODE___linkedFieldName`.
 E.g. for `author___NODE___name`, the linkedField would be `name` instead of `id`.

 Now we can return a new GraphQL Field object, whose type is the one found above.
-Its resolver searches through all redux nodes until it finds one with the matching ID.
+Its resolver searches through all Redux nodes until it finds one with the matching ID.
 As usual, it also creates a [page dependency](/docs/page-node-dependencies/), from the query context's path to the node ID.

 If the foreign key value is an array of IDs, then instead of returning a Field declaration for a single field, we return a `GraphQLUnionType`, which is a union of all the distinct linked types in the array.